Blasted246/TwitchTTSOffline/README.md

 ## Manual Prerequisites

-This project relies on Python 3.8+ and either:
+This project relies on Python 3.8+ and the following things:

 - **Edge-TTS** (uses Microsoft Edge neural voices, requires `edge-tts` Python package and `ffmpeg` for audio playback), or
 - **espeak-ng** (classic, lightweight, robotic TTS engine available locally on most platforms).